EduardoZepeda/coffee-bytes-hugo/content/posts/go/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 - go
 coverImage: images/Go-structs.jpg
 date: '2022-01-04'
+seo_title: "Go Structs: Inheritance, Polymorphism and Encapsulation"
-description: Declares structs in go and emulates the inheritance, polymorphism and encapsulation that are present in object-oriented programming.
+description: Learn to use structs in Go to emulate OOP, inheritance, polymorphism and encapsulation with practical examples.
 keywords:
 - go
 - oop